menandmice/micetro_docs/guides/user-manual/admin_system_settings.rst

 2. In the *System Settings* dialog box, click the :guilabel:`Error Checking` tab.

 Ignore missing reverse zones.
-  An error message displays when the Men&Mice Suite is unable to update a reverse record for a changed address record.
+  An error message displays when Micetro is unable to update a reverse record for a changed address record.
 It is possible to suppress this error message if no reverse zone exists for the given address record by selecting the Ignore missing reverse zones checkbox.

 Warn when creating A/AAAA records with name that already exists.
   When enabled, a warning message displays if a user creates an address (A or AAAA) record using the name of an existing record of the same type.